-Normally felt as numbness and tingling in the hand and arm, carpal tunnel syndrome is a medical condition that occurs by the pressure on the median nerve (pinched nerve) narrowing the carpal tunnel.
-The median nerve runs the length of the arm and goes through a narrow passageway called the carpal tunnel and ends in the hand.
-Carpal tunnel syndrome should not be taken lightly as it affects 3% to 6% of Americans aged 18-64 each year.
+Carpal tunnel syndrome is normally felt as numbness and tingling of the hand.
+This medical condition occurs by the pressure on the median nerve (pinched nerve.)
+The median nerve runs the length of the arm.
+And it goes through a narrow passageway called the carpal tunnel.
+Then, it ends in the hand.
+The condition should not be taken lightly.
+It affects 3% to 6% of Americans.
+The average age is between 18 – 64 each year.

-Timely diagnosis and proper treatment can relieve the symptoms and restore the hand and wrist functions.
-If you feel that your are affected by carpal tunnel syndrome, call our specialists at Spine & Orthopedic Center at 888-409-8006 to schedule an appointment in any of our offices throughout Broward and Palm Beach counties: Boca Raton, Deerfield Beach, Coral Springs and Plantation.
+A timely diagnosis and proper treatment can relieve symptoms and restore their function.
+If you are affected by carpal tunnel syndrome, call our specialists at 888-409-8006.
+Our physicians at Spine & Orthopedic center are located throughout Broward and Palm Beach counties.
+Including, Boca Raton, Deerfield Beach, Coral Springs, and Plantation.

 Carpal Tunnel Syndrome Symptoms

-Carpal tunnel syndrome symptoms usually start gradually.
-Most patient start feeling tingling and/or numbness in the palm of the hand and the fingers, especially the thumb, index and middle fingers.
-Some people affected by this condition also complain from discomfort in the wrist and the palm, and the sensation of swollen fingers, even though little or no swelling is apparent.
-Some common carpal tunnel syndrome symptoms include:
+Carpal tunnel symptoms typically start gradually.
+Most patients start feeling tingling and/or numbness in the palm and the fingers.
+This is especially true for the thumb, index and middle fingers.
+However, some affected by this condition have complained of discomfort in the wrist and the palm.
+Also, loss of sensation of swollen fingers, even though little or no swelling is apparent.

-- Numbness, tingling, or burning sensations in the thumb and fingers (thumb, index, middle or ring fingers)
+- Numbness, tingling, or burning in the thumb and fingers

-- Pain and discomfort can be felt in the forearm or even the upper arm
+- Pain and discomfort in the forearm or upper arm

-- Loss of grip strength and loss of manual dexterity
+- Loss of grip strength and manual dexterity

 - Weakness in the hand and a tendency to drop objects